Creating a safe community for children and youth

 - reliable sources of information, being open to conversation.

-- equipping ourselves with an understanding of typical child behavior and development.
+- equipping ourselves with an understanding of typical child behaviour and development.

 - teaching them the tools and strategies to help keep them safe.

-SAFFRON Centre Saffron has partnered with SOS Safety Magazine for online resources on how to start those conversations with children about tough issues families face every day.
+Online resources on how to start conversations with children about tough issues families face every day.
+In partnership with SOS Safety Magazine.

-The Sexual Assault Centre of Edmonton (SACE) offers families and educators facts and answer questions on sexual abuse.
+- The Sexual Assault Centre of Edmonton (SACE)

 - Strathcona County Family and Community Services